k-anne222/card-website/README.md

      Selecting a character card from the "inventory" (not the display board!) to move to the display board:

-   a. if the selected character's card speed is 20, the user can use the character card with/without one of the booster cards in one turn but must with atk/sp.atk
+   a. if the selected character's card speed is 20, the user can use the character card with/without one of the buffer cards in one turn but must with atk/sp.atk

    b. if the character speed is 10, the user is able to immediately use one character card at their turn with atk/sp.atk